 Solution - First of all, try to remember when your cat started itching, and you may figure out the what and why.
 Did you recently change her litter brand, or start her on a new medication?
 It may not have occured to you that a small change could mean a huge, irritating problem.

-Switch to all natural grooming products and cut out harsh chemicals.
+Switch to plant-based grooming products that are free of toxins.
 Many cat grooming products and flea shampoos contain artificial fragrances, preservatives, and/or pesticides that can be harsh on the skin and cause respiratory problems.
 Make sure to bathe your cat frequently, as well.
 If your cat goes outside frequently and may be allergic to something like pollen or grass, wipe the paws each time it comes in, and give frequent baths to wash away the allergens clinging to the coat.

 Rethink your home cleaning products.
 Think outside of the products you buy specifically for your cat.
 If she lives indoors, your laundry detergent or surface cleaner could be the culprit.
-Try a stain and odor remover that's free of harsh chemicals.
 While you’re at it, use unscented, dust-free litter.
 While it may keep your house fresh, fragrance in cat litter can cause irritation.
 Choose a litter with more natural ingredients.
 You could also get rid of plastic bowls, litter box, and toys.
 Both cats and dogs can be allergic to plastic, which can be a real problem since so many pet supplies are made of plastic.
 But there better alternatives that are also more eco-friendly, like metal bowls and fabric toys.

 Ear infections can be an unfortunate result of allergies, so make sure you're cleaning your cat's ears frequently with All Ears Wash.
 It's formulated by a holistic veterinarian to remove wax and dirt, clean and deodorize, reduce painful swelling, and prevent ear infections.
 If there's already an ear infection, try the All Ears Treatment instead.
 Apply with a cotton ball or pad and gently wipe dry.BUY EAR WASH